Apex-Turbine/phoenix-doc/PhoenixCore/Component.md

 First, we have the Name.
 This is simply the display name for the component.
 Next, is the UUID which is the unique identifier for the component type in the system.
 The vendor and description fields provides the information for who created it and describes what it is/does.

 The class is either "source" meaning a producer of data as a means to bring external data into the data pipeline, "processor" meaning a processor of data, or "output" meaning a consumer of data as a means to export the data external to the data pipeline.
 The next field "class_type" further defines the specified class.
-For sources and outputs, this can be "device", "file", "store", or "stream".
+For sources and outputs, this can be "device", "file", "store", "dbms", "web" or "stream".
 Others may be later added.
 For Processors, there is only "processor" as the class_type.

 The feature field defines the feature type to be checked out in the Apex License system.
 If a feature is not defined, the component will not load.
 This must be "custom-processor" for a processor and will check out ANALYSIS tokens.
 Other features are "custom-reader", "custom-device", "custom-writer", or custom-network.